 Program and personnel subject to change.

-As a courtesy to the artists, please remain seated until they have left the hall.
 Camille Thomas is represented by Frank Salomon Associates.
 Roman Rabinovich is represented by Artists Management Group, Inc. Piano by Steinway & Sons.

 FEATURING

 Camille Thomas, cello

 The young Franco-Belgian cellist, Camille Thomas, understands art's power to bring people together.
 Her charismatic artistry is driven by a desire to inspire others to open their hearts to the wonder and emotion of classical music.
 "Music gives hope for the beauty and greatness of the human soul," she says.